-Michael C here to kick off the movie year with my first review of 2013 for a movie I noticed had slipped through the cracks here at the Film Experience in the rush of Oscar Nomination Fever.
+Michael C here to kick off the year with my first review of 2013 for a movie I noticed had slipped through the cracks in the rush of Oscar Nomination Fever.
 But surely 2013 will get better than this!

 The most obvious film intruding on Gangster Squad (2013) is The Untouchables (1987) - at times the new film borders on a beat-for-beat retelling of the earlier story with Al Capone switched out for Mickey Cohen... [more]

 The film focuses on efforts to halt Cohen (Sean Penn, doing what he can) in his total takeover of 1949-era Los Angeles.
-Since Cohen has the legal system in his pocket Josh Brolin’s last honest cop steps outside the law to assemble a crack team of misfit officers in order to wage direct war against the mobster.
+Cohen has the legal system in his pocket, so Josh Brolin’s last honest cop steps outside the law to assemble a crack team of misfit officers in order to wage direct war against the mobster.

 The Untouchables is no masterpiece, but after Gangster Squad I was left with a newfound appreciation for Brian De Palma’s earlier prohibition tale which has Mamet’s punchy dialogue, Ennio Morricone’s sweeping music and a terrific star turn from Sean Connery to recommend it.
 Also, when DePalma echoes an earlier cinematic landmark, as he did with his homage to Battleship Potemkin’s Odessa steps shootout, he does it with a gusto that honors the source material.

 Elsewhere Ryan Gosling romances one of Cohen's girls, played by Emma Stone, in a subplot that recalls the Basinger/Crowe romance from LA Confidential in a way that does the new film no favors.
-After generating so many sparks in Crazy Stupid Love the pairing curiously couldn't have less chemistry this time out than if they were brother and sister in real life.
+After generating so many sparks in Crazy Stupid Love the pair this time couldn't have less chemistry than if they were brother and sister in real life.
 Stone in particular is utterly sunk by lines like "Where have you been all my miserable life?"